docsom/web-app-project/README.md

 6. solved
 This method is an intuitive way to check if the inquiry has been resolved.
 This is a very important part of the application and can only be used by the admin account.
-It takes the "athenticationId" and the inquiry id, first checks to see if the user has admin privileges, then finds the inquiry and returns "isconfirmed" as TRUE..
+In the DB, admin ID is 'aaa' and admin passwrod is '1234'.
+You first login the admin and get athenticationId of the admin.
+This method takes the "athenticationId" and the inquiry id, first checks to see if the user has admin privileges, then finds the inquiry and returns "isconfirmed" as TRUE..

-- curl -X PUT http://localhost:8080/inquiry/change/inquiry7 -H "Content-type:application/json" -d '{"athenticationId":"6461b4e01b7d2d614f9ccccc"}'
+- curl -X PUT http://localhost:8080/inquiry/change/inquiry7 -H "Content-type:application/json" -d '{"athenticationId":**"{athenticationId of the admin}"**}'
 The expected output of it will be
 **{"id":"inquiry7", "title":"testchan is change", "contents":" content is changed", "writer":"6461b4e01b7d2d614f9ccccb", "confirmed":true}**